brownphotographic/Flickr2Any-Tool/README.md

           --zip-preprocessing
           then add after it the following flag and location to the folder with the zip files:
           --source-dir "./source"

+          #EXPERIMENTAL:
+          - Use the Flickr API to get specific attribute instead of using the local JSON.
+          -- use-api
+          WARNING: This method is far slower, and was intended to solve an issue where JSON was incorrectly populated for privacy settings and albums
+          ... it looks actually like: Privacy and albums is a bug in Flickr's code.
+Bugs are to be logged with flickr on that.

 6. **Import to your tool of choice**